 Oh, so delicious raw vegan cheesecake!
-Baking with alternative products does not always produce taste bud pleasing results, but this gluten-free, grain-free, sugar-free and raw vegan cheesecake recipe is a winner!
+Baking with alternative products does not always produce taste-bud-pleasing results, but this gluten-free, grain-free, sugar-free and raw vegan cheesecake recipe does taste so good!

 The truth is I did not make it really vegan.
-I did not have a coconut cream on hand so I substituted it with raw grass-fed cream (and the cheesecake turned out great!).
-Next time, I think I will use honey instead of a maple syrup.
-Honey is available worldwide and quality maple syrup is very hard to find in some places.
-I sometimes travel to Uzbekistan and it’s easier to find quality honey there, but not maple syrup.
+I did not have coconut cream on hand so I substituted it with raw grass-fed cream (and the cheesecake turned out great!).
+Next time, I think I will use honey instead of maple syrup.

-Okay, let’s discover this wonderful raw cheesecake recipe now!
-But first, let’s talk about ingredients.
+Let’s discover this wonderful raw cheesecake recipe now!
+But first, let me talk about the ingredients.

 About the ingredients and tools used in this raw grain-free cheesecake